 These preferences and cognitive functions may determine ways in which ESTP personalities experience the world around them, make decisions, or approach problems.
 However, bear in mind that a person’s character is a complex concept affected by numerous factors.
 For this reason, people should not refer to these preferences as something that completely defines a person, their character, or their life path.

-How Does an ESTP Compare to Other MBTI Types?
+How Does an ESTP Compare to Other Personality Types?